 Our Shiny Series features Comfortable Sleep Mode, as well as WiFi Control, so you can adjust the air conditioning unit from the comfort of your bed, should you be too hot when trying to sleep.
 It is also a low-noise system in general, at lower than 49dB.
 This is similar to the low buzz of a refrigerator and lower than an average AC unit, which commonly has a noise level of around 60dB.

 GREE UK has more than 25 years’ professional expertise in manufacturing and supplying high-quality air conditioning systems, for both business and residential premises.
-Contact us today on 020 3376 3533 for further information.
+Contact us today for further information.